jtallar/gitflow/README.md

 Not supported yet, you can try if it works.
 Some suggestions regarding the requirements:
 - From stackoverflow --> install GNU getopt with Cygwin

+## License terms
+gitflow is published under the FreeBSD License, see the LICENSE file.
+Although the FreeBSD License does not require you to share any modifications you make to the source code, you are encouraged and invited to contribute back your modifications to the community, preferably in a Github fork.

 ## Setup
 To setup `gitflow`, you must do the following: